natgo/wt-wiki-scraper/wikitext-transpiled/ground/Khalid.md

 |}

 ==== Ammunition ====
-'''L15A3; APDS'''- The most common round for British 120 mm for pre-Challenger tanks and the only kinetic shell option for Khalid.
+* '''L15A3; APDS''' - The most common round for British 120 mm for pre-Challenger tanks and the only kinetic shell option for Khalid.
 Although it is more than enough to take down most tanks which happen to run into Khalid, but at its current BR where T-64A and T-72A appear, the shell very likely does nothing to them without hitting the LFP or driver's hatch.
 So aim carefully for a single-shot knock-out as the APDS has lesser spalling.

-'''L31A7; HESH'''- The other common round for British 120 mm up to this date, the shell itself has rather high penetration for a HESH shell and will very likely disintegrate any light vehicle that happen to run into Khalid.
+* '''L31A7; HESH''' - The other common round for British 120 mm up to this date, the shell itself has rather high penetration for a HESH shell and will very likely disintegrate any light vehicle that happen to run into Khalid.
 Alternatively, this also gives Khalid the chance to take down tanks with their hatches exposed as the shell "sticks" to the surface and cause extensive damage to the interior of enemy tanks, either from spalling or overpressure.
+* '''L23; APFSDS'''

 {{:Ordnance BL Tk.
-L11 (120 mm)/Ammunition|Shot L15A3, L34, Shell L31A7}}
+L11 (120 mm)/Ammunition|Shot L15A3, L34, Shell L31A7, Shot L23}}

 Although smoke grenade launchers equip the Khalid to lay a protective smoke screen, there is still an option for gun-launched smoke shells to block enemy's eyesight and sometimes TVD cameras in case for a retreat or changing position.